eisko/snRNAseq/snRNAseq_outline.md

 - Use [Kallisto](https://github.com/pachterlab/kallisto) to align raw reads to our transcriptome files, then process into cell x gene - may require creating your own pipeline

 ## Reading
+The following are a loooong list of papers that either I think are really interesting and/or relevant for this project.
+I would start with Isko et al. 2026, the Harris and Shepherd, 2015 review, and 2-3 of the comparative transcriptomics papers.
+After that, it's up to you to decide how many and which papers to read.
+I don't expect you to read them all, but should serve as a reference if there's a particular question you're wondering about!

 - [Isko et al. 2026](https://doi.org/10.1038/s41586-026-10458-y) - The work that inspired this project

 Additionaly singing mouse papers